gofynd/fdk-client-python/documentation/application/POSCART.md

-Use this API to get details of all the items added to a cart.
+Retrieve the current state and items in the shopping cart.

 *Returned Response:*